flarum/docs/docs/extend/notifications.md

 /*
  * This file is part of Flarum.
  *
- * (c) Toby Zerner <toby.zerner@gmail.com>
- *
- * For the full copyright and license information, please view the LICENSE
+ * For detailed copyright and license information, please view the
- * file that was distributed with this source code.
+ * LICENSE file that was distributed with this source code.
  */

 namespace Flarum\Subscriptions\Listener;